RAK Medical and Health Sciences University

-Ras Al Khaimah Medical and Health Sciences University (RAKMHSU) is a medical university in Ras Al Khaimah, United Arab Emirates.
+RAK Medical and Health Sciences University (RAKMHSU) is a medical university in Ras Al Khaimah, United Arab Emirates.
 The university was established by the Ras Al Khaimah Human Development Foundation (RAK – HDF) under the leadership of Saud bin Saqr al Qasimi, Crown Prince & Deputy Ruler of Ras Al Khaimah and Chancellor of the University.
 RAK-HDF is a joint venture of the Ras Al Khaimah Government, Al Ghurair Investments and ETA Ascon Group, Dubai.

 Colleges

 College of Medical Sciences

-RAK College of Medical Sciences offers Bachelor of Medicine and Bachelor of Surgery (MBBS) program, consisting of two years of pre-clerkship (integrated, applied basic sciences) courses and three years of clinical clerkship courses.
+RAK College of Medical Sciences offers Doctor of Medicine (MD) program consists of two years of pre-medical and four years of preclinical (integrated modular applied basic sciences) and clinical clerkship courses.
 After graduation, one year of Internship is required as per the guidelines of the Ministry of Health and Prevention, UAE to practice Medicine in the UAE.

 The curriculum has been developed to provide learning opportunities enabling medical students to acquire fundamental knowledge, develop basic skills and appropriate principles relevant to health care in the context of the community.

-The five year curriculum has been designed to follow integrated and problem based approach to medical science.
+The six-year curriculum has been designed to follow integrated and problem based approach to medical science.
 It integrates basic sciences with clinical sciences to enable the students to apply their knowledge to health care and develop a professional and compassionate approach to the analysis and management of health care.

-The MBBS program obtained Initial Accreditation from Ministry of Higher Education, UAE in July 2006 and the first academic session commenced in Oct 2006.
-First Batch graduated in 2011.
+The MD program obtained Initial Accreditation from Ministry of Higher Education, UAE in July 2022 and the first academic session commenced in Sep 2022.
+It has replaced the previous MBBS program which was offered from 2006 until 2021.